SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-technical.rst

 SasView can be told whether to recalcuate the parameters using the `Fit Background`, `Fit Guinier` and `Fit Porod` checkboxes.

-Secondly, the data is **Transformed** to obtain the projected correlation functions.
+Secondly, the data is **transformed** to obtain the projected correlation functions.

-Finally, the transformed data is **Interpreted** in terms of an ideal lamellar morphology
+Finally, the transformed data is **interpreted** in terms of an ideal lamellar morphology

 Extrapolation